nllz/IRTF-HRPC/draft-quichr.md

 ## Heterogeneity Support

-QUIC is currently optimized to use TLS1.3 and serve HTTP2 traffic.
-It is explicitly constructed in a modular manner and is designed to support other application layer protocols as well.
+The design of the QUIC transport protocol is currently specifically tailorded to be used with TLS1.3 and HTTP2.
+It is explicitly constructed in a modular manner and is designed to support other application layer protocols in the future as well.

 ## Anonymity

-Persistent static identitifiers are the

-6.11.5.
-Privacy Implications of Connection Migration

-Using a stable connection ID on multiple network paths allows a passive observer to correlate activity between those paths.
-An endpoint that moves between networks might not wish to have their activity correlated by any entity other than their peer, so different connection IDs are used when sending from different local addresses, as discussed in Section 6.1.
-For this to be effective endpoints need to ensure that connections IDs they provide cannot be linked by any other entity.

-This eliminates the use of the connection ID for linking activity from the same connection on different networks.
-Protection of packet numbers ensures that packet numbers cannot be used to correlate activity.
-This does not prevent other properties of packets, such as timing and size, from being used to correlate activity.
-Clients MAY move to a new connection ID at any time based on implementation-specific concerns.
-For example, after a period of network inactivity NAT rebinding might occur when the client begins sending data again.

-A client might wish to reduce linkability by employing a new connection ID and source UDP port when sending traffic after a period of inactivity.
-Changing the UDP port from which it sends packets at the same time might cause the packet to appear as a connection migration.
-This ensures that the mechanisms that support migration are exercised even for clients that don't experience NAT rebindings or genuine migrations.
-Changing port number can cause a peer to reset its congestion state (see Section 6.11.4), so the port SHOULD only be changed in frequently.

-Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
-Endpoints that receive packets with a previously unused Destination Connection ID SHOULD change to sending packets with a connection ID that has not been used on any other network path.
-The goal here is to ensure that packets sent on different paths cannot be correlated.
-To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

-Caution:  If both endpoints change connection ID in response to seeing a change in connection ID from their peer, then this can trigger an infinite sequence of changes.
+Persistent static identifiers, consistently linking to a particular person or small, well-defined group of people, are one of the main threats to anonymity.
+This is especially concerning when the identifier is used in repeatedly used in multiple contexts, thus raising an issue of linkability.

+In QUIC, linkability would occur in case a connection ID was used on multiple network paths.
+In order provide some protection against linkability in case of connection migration, QUIC uses different connection IDs when different local addresses are used.
+Furthermore, packet numbers are encrypted to ensure they are not used to establish a link different connection IDs.

+However, it is important to note that traffic analysis might still allow to correlate different streams.

 ## Pseudonymity

-ADD STUFF
+Keeping different identities isolated form each other is critical to protect and preserve pseudonymity.
+QUIC contributes to this by using different connections IDs for different local addresses.

 ## Confidentiality

 Through the use of cryptography, QUIC integrates security, confidentiality, authenticity, and integrity directly into the transport protocol rather than having them layered on top of it.
-Any network operator who will use QUIC to benefit from its latency improvements will automatically provide all the aforementioned attributes to their user.
+Any server that offers QUIC to benefit from its latency improvements will automatically provide all the aforementioned attributes to their user.

 ## Integrity